 - Practically eliminates the risk that you’ll run out of ingredients before you expect to

-I've been using one for about three years now and now can't imagine why there's not one in every home in the U.S. (the Europeans already have scales).
+I’ve been using one since I started the Cook for Good project.
+Now I can’t imagine why there’s not one in every home in the U.S. (the Europeans already have scales).
 As Rose Levy Beranbaum says in The Cake Bible:

 There’s no doubt about it; weighing is faster, easier, and more accurate than measuring.

 Watch my video on using a kitchen scale to see for yourself!

 Save time while cooking

 Just put your mixing bowl on the scale, then pour in the ingredients until you have enough.
 Measuring 4 1/2 cups of flour is one step instead of 5 (dip and level 4 cups plus one half cup).
 Some flours I pour right from the bag.
 For the next ingredient, just set the scale back to zero and you’re ready to measure again.

 Up the chances that your baked goods turn out right